-I didn’t want to run the other day.
+I didn’t want to workout the other day.
 I was dead tired.
 Just couldn’t sleep the night before.
-But I went anyway.
+But I did it anyway.

-I didn’t set any speed records—that’s for sure.
-But I went.
-And I ran the full distance I intended to run.
+I didn’t set any records—that’s for sure.
+But I did it.
+And I did the full workout.

 It was as if I had no choice.
-A mysterious force seemed to carry me out the door, push me down the sidewalk, and keep me going until the run was done.
+A mysterious force seemed to propel me forward and keep me going until I was done.

 It was momentum.

 I love the terminology from Sir Isaac Newton’s Laws of Motion.
 He said an object at rest will stay at rest unless acted upon by an unbalanced force.

 I didn’t do well enough in science to understand what Newton was really talking about.
 However, “unbalanced” is a great way to describe four forces that help get us moving toward our goals: commitment, accountability, small wins, and deciding to not stop.

 What’s normal in our world is to be overweight and in debt.
 If we’re going to be different, if we’re going to be physically and financially fit, we’re going to need to be a little odd.
 We’re going to need some unbalanced forces working in our favor.